-Le Villaret currently holds the #5 ranking in our list of favorite Classic Bistros in Paris.
+Le Villaret is one of our favorite Classic Bistros in Paris.
 Sometimes in life we chase after the ones who play hard-to-get and we ignore the nice, stable options who just want to treat us right.
 Le Villaret is the homely neighborhood bistro that I never appreciated until I stopped looking for love at Le Baratin and Le Repaire de Cartouche.
 Le Villaret boasts a wine list every bit as interesting, especially if you’re looking for a balanced mix of natural and conventional wines, and bottles are served without the side dish or distain that you’re likely to receive from those popular boys.
 Wine is definitely the attraction here, so decide first what you want to drink and then find something on the lengthy food menu to pair with your choice.
 On a recent visit, I pounced on a 2011 Chablis 1er Cru from Raveneau (80€) and enjoyed some lovely if not life-changing monkfish medallions in lobster sauce (30€).
 There’s also a three-course menu for only 35€, and plenty of moderately priced wines.
 For people who love wine and want to enjoy a special bottle (or four) and some classic bistro food, Le Villaret is currently one of most reliable options in town.

 Address: 13 Rue Ternaux, 75011